martinResearch/PyIPOL/readme.md

 	you should have the source code and the compiler executable in a subfolder of *PyIPOL/ipol/csources*

-* edit *example.py *by replacing the string *new_paper_name* by the name of your paper's folder (paper name the underscores)
+* edit *example.py* by replacing the string *new_paper_name* by the name of your paper name with the underscores.
-* modify the content of *wrapper.py* by changing the name of the function , the list of its argument, and calling the executable with the right set of arguement and temporary file names
+* modify the content of *wrapper.py* by changing the name of the function , the list of its argument, and calling the executable with the right set of arguments and temporary file names.
-* modify *examples.py* to etst the new wrapping and  test it until it works using the following line:
+* modify *examples.py* to test the new wrapper and test it until it works using the following line:

 		PyIPOL/new_wrappers$ python test_wrapper.py

-* edit example.py by replacing the string *new_wrappers* by *wrappers* and move your new wrapper into the folder *PyIPOL/wrappers*
+* edit *example.py* by replacing the string *new_wrappers* by *wrappers* and move your new wrapper into the folder *PyIPOL/wrappers*.

 * test the PyIPOL installation and the examples without beeing in th PyIPOL folder (in order to test the version that is copied in /usr/local/lib/python2.7/dist-packages/ and check that nothing breaks because of wrong relative paths)